raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial3.md

 ### 3.2.4.
 Fixing the data type

 Now that our data is ready, it's time to explore the variables and find two variables that we could cross in the bivariate choropleth.
 Here, we choose to explore how the `Census_Car or van availability;Cars per household;2011` and `Census_Public Transport Accessibility Levels (2014);Average Score;` variables interact across London.
+Our hypothesis is that richer area, where a larger number or households own a car, are also well connected to public transport (in areas such as Westminster and Kensington), and that poorer area have less access to public transport while simultaneously having low car ownership rates.
+But what is the situation like in the more remote boroughs of Greater London?

-- The Cars per household is an average rate basedon car ownership in the LSOA.
+- The Cars per household is an average rate based on car ownership in the LSOA.

 - Public Transport Accessibility Levels is a score ranging from 0 to 6b, where a score of 0, 1a or 1b is very poor access to public transport, and 6a or 6b is excellent access to public transport.
 The score in this column reflects the average score of household in that LSOA.
 Due to the deduplication of 1a/1b and 6a/6b, the data in this field actually ranges from 0 to 8:
   - 0,1,2 = Scores of 0, 1a or 1b = Poor access
   - 3, 4, 5 = Scores or 2, 3, 4 = Average access